-In today’s gaming world, when it comes to the selection of the best gaming system, Dell and Lenovo are what’s recommended.
+In today’s gaming world, when it comes to selecting the best gaming system, Dell and Lenovo are recommended.

 These two gaming laptops each have a distinct gaming aesthetic, while the Legion—which made our list of the best gaming laptops—is a little more subdued.